muziejus/javascripting-english-major/_chapters/environment.md

-It’s possible to start JavaScripting just by opening your browser, but for the purposes of this course, we’re going to introduce two new pieces of software that work to make your programming life easier.
+It’s possible to start JavaScripting just by opening your browser, but for the purposes of this course, we’re going to introduce two new pieces of software that work to make your programming life, if not easier, then at least more organized.

-This establishes a programming **environment**, which is a workflow in which multiple pieces of software work together in order to make reaching your goals as easy as possible.
-Many programming rely on IDEs, or integrated development environments, such as [Xcode](https://developer.apple.com/xcode/) for writing MacOS and iOS apps or [R Studio](http://rstudio.com) for writing in R. These are one-stop shops that try to handle the entirety of your project within one piece of software.
+This establishes a programming **environment**, which is a workflow in which multiple pieces of software work together in order to make reaching your goals as straightforward and reproducible as possible.
+Many programmers rely on IDEs, or integrated development environments, such as [Xcode](https://developer.apple.com/xcode/) for writing MacOS and iOS apps or [R Studio](http://rstudio.com) for writing in R. These are one-stop shops that try to handle the entirety of your project within one piece of software.
 We’ll reach a similar state with Atom, below, but not before first making a detour through Git.

-A key concept to application development is **versioning**.
+A key concept to programming is **versioning**.
 That is, by making use of a piece of software called a **version control system**, a project can work as though it has a time machine attached to it.
 But not just a time machine.